eclipse-theia/theia-website/src/docs/preferences.md

 Preferences can be saved in the root of the workspace under `.theia/settings.json` or under `$HOME/.theia/settings.json` on Linux systems.
 For Windows systems, the user settings will by default be in the `%USERPROFILE%/.theia/settings.json` (something like `C:\Users\epatpol\.theia/settings.json`)

 As of right now the files must contain a valid a JSON containing the names and values of preferences (note that the following preference names are not official and only used as an example).
-You can also add comments to the settings.json file if needed i.e
+You can also add comments to the settings.json file if needed i.e.

 ```
 {